 Chickpeas and Spices

 I often add a protein source to my salads since they make for a more balanced meal.
 I opted for pre-cooked chickpeas, and decided to toss them liberally in Middle Eastern spices, then toast them up a little in a hot pan.

 I went for a spice blend called za'atar, which is commonly a mixture of dried thyme, marjoram, oregano and sumac, with sea salt and toasted sesame seeds.
 This particular blend is popular in Middle Eastern and North African cuisine.
 It is used liberally to season freshly baked bread, meat and vegetarian dishes, and has a slightly citrusy, tangy, earthy, nutty flavour.

-Anyway – just make this your own recipe – there are quite a few elements so you can simplify if you like, and create something more along the lines of a traditional tabbouli.
+Anyway - just make this recipe your own - there are quite a few elements so you can simplify if you like, and create something more along the lines of a traditional tabbouli.
 And if you are of the more-is-better mindset - then I highly recommend these easy-to-make, tangy delicious Preserved Lemons.